Choosing and Caring for Hydrangea Trees!

 Caring For & Maintaining Hydrangea Trees

 Planting Hydrangea bushes and trees is easy!
-Modern growing techniques and expertly grown shrubs and tree-orm Hydrangeas have vigorous root systems and years of being grown outdoors in all weather conditions to toughen them up before they arrive on your doorstep from Nature Hills!
+Modern growing techniques and expertly grown shrubs and tree-form Hydrangeas have vigorous root systems and years of outdoor growth to toughen them up before they arrive on your doorstep from Nature Hills.

-• Choose a location with lots of sun for most Hardiness Zones, but in hotter climates, a location with afternoon shade will have better results.
+• Choose a location with lots of sun in most Zones.
+In hotter climates, afternoon shade gives better results.

-• Choose a site with organically rich, well-drained soil that won’t become soggy after rainfall
+• Select organically rich, well-drained soil that won’t become soggy after rainfall.

-• All plants appreciate a 3-4 inch deep layer of arborist bark chips to conserve moisture and insulate the roots.
-Just don’t let the mulch pile up against the trunk.
+• Apply a 3-4 inch deep layer of mulch to conserve moisture.
+Keep mulch away from the trunk.

-• Fertilize with slow-release flowering plant fertilizer each spring as you see new growth emerging.
+• Fertilize with slow-release flowering plant fertilizer each spring.

 Caring For & Maintaining Hydrangea Trees

-Give these Hydrangea Trees a wide berth of mulch or groundcover plants when planting them in the lawn.
-This keeps lawn fertilizers that are too high in nitrogen away from the shrub, as well as protects the trunks from mower damage.
+Give these Hydrangea Trees a mulch ring or groundcover border when planting them in lawns.
+This keeps lawn fertilizers too high in nitrogen away from the shrub, and also protects trunks from mower damage.

 Pruning Panicle Hydrangea Trees